Converts value-based bin merge specifications into a bin_map named vector

 List of merge specifications.
 Each specification is a named list with:

-open-ended ranges.
-Can also be a single number (shorthand for
+c(min, max)defining the source value range to merge.
+Use-InforInffor open-ended ranges.
+Can also be a single number (shorthand forc(value, Inf)).- to

-target bin that source bins should map to.
-Must match an existing
+c(min, max)defining the target bin that source bins should map to.
+Must match an existing bin defined bybreaks.

 A named vector (bin_map) compatible with bin_map parameter